rongeor/useless_project_temp/README.md

 ### ⚙️ The "Solution"
 **TrueHomeFinder** cuts out the middleman entirely:
-1. The user picks any target destination on earth via a laptop dispatch terminal (e.g., Paris, Mars, the local bakery).
+1. The user picks any target destination on earth via a laptop dispatch terminal .
 2. The Arduino Uno runs quantum route calculations on an SH1106 OLED HUD.
 3. The system directs the user through four strict 90-degree right turns and fixed-pace walking intervals confirmed via tactile hardware button presses.
 4. The user arrives back at their exact origin with **100% positional accuracy** and **0% wasted travel**.